 ~ by Mary Black Bonnet

-(Mary Black Bonnet is an enrolled member of the Sicangu Lakota Nation, artist and writer.
-You may find out more about Mary Black Bonnet on her website.)
+(Mary Black Bonnet is an enrolled member of the Sicangu Lakota Nation, artist, and writer.
+You may find out more about Mary Black Bonnet on the ‘Life As A Human’ site.)

-* Wasicu or Wasi’chu, a Lakota word for “non-Indian”.
-It’s literal meaning is “someone with special powers”, originally intended as a compliment, but as relations with the white man eroded, over time the word was viewed more negatively, sometimes taking on the connotation of a greedy or dishonorable person after treaties were continually ignored and violated by the government.
+* Note — Wasicu or Wasi’chu, a Lakota word for “non-Indian”.
+Its literal meaning is “someone with special powers”, originally intended as a compliment, but as relations with the white man eroded, over time the word was viewed more negatively, sometimes taking on the connotation of a greedy or dishonorable person after treaties were continually ignored and violated by the government.